 The R4 resident functions within the various teams as a junior consultant providing consultation and advice to clinicians on various platforms.
 He/she does this under close supervision.
 Training in the R4 year centers on practical and interventional procedures.
 During the Breast rotation, the resident learns how to perform biopsies and how to insert localisation wires prior to surgery.
 During the MSK rotation, he/she learns a variety of joint injections, provocative tests, and biopsies.
 The R4 resident does a second 2-month rotation in VIR performing Perm Cath insertions and assisting the Interventional Radiologists in advanced procedures, like vascular stenting, embolisation and aortic stent-graft repair.
 He/she also does a full-time 3-month rotation to Nuclear Medicine at Singapore General Hospital (SGH).
 There, the resident learns Positron Emission Tomography (PET) scanning and the full range of radio-nuclide imaging.

 The R5 year is a purely elective year consisting of four 3-month rotations.
 The resident can choose to subspecialise in one particular discipline of radiology or may choose to plan his/her own refresher course in any of the disciplines.
-He/she also has a chance to out-rotate to a SingHealth or NUHS department to further broaden his/her experience.
+He/she would be required to out-rotate to a SingHealth or NUHS department to further broaden his/her experience.
 Popular rotations include Cancer Imaging at the National Cancer Centre (NCC), Paediatric Imaging at KKH, and Abdominal Imaging at SGH.

-For the NHG programme, the resident needs to clear the FRCR examinations before he/she enters the R4 year.
-In R4, there will be an American Board of Medical Specialties (ABMS) MCQ paper that the resident needs to pass by the R5 year.
-At the end of the R5 year, there will be an OSCE style exit examination before he/she is certified with specialist qualifications.
+The resident needs to clear the MMed (DR)/ Final FRCR examinations before he/she enters the R5 year.
+At the end of the R5 year, there will be an OSCE style exit examination before he/she can exit from the programme.